Feedback

 About us

-Gustav Holst’s birthplace is a unique period house.
+Gustav Holst’s birthplace is a unique period house and museum to one of England’s greatest composers.

 Hear stories of its eclectic residents, experience a working Victorian kitchen and scullery, and delight in authentic Victorian interiors above stairs.